Sarasota Elder Law Attorneys

 But, whatever the age of the client, the term Elder Law includes things such as guardianship, estate planning, probate, personal injury litigation, financial planning, age discrimination, insurance litigation, special needs planning, and long-term care planning (possibly including Medicaid or VA benefits).

-Not every Elder Lawyer focuses on every area of the law – many focus on just one or two areas and use their professional network to assist their clients with other areas.
+Not every Sarasota Elder Law Attorney focuses on every area of the law – many focus on just one or two areas and use their professional network to assist their clients with other areas.

 Long Term Care Planning